Mihrimah Sultan (daughter of Suleiman I): Name

-Mihrimah or Mihrümah means "Sun and Moon", or "Moon of the Suns" in Persian.
-To Westerners, she was known as Cameria, which is a variant of "Qamariah", an Arabic version of her name meaning "of the moon".
+Mihrimah or Mihrümah means "Sun and Moon", or "Light of the Moon" in Persian.
+To Westerners, she was known as Sultana Cameria, which is a variant of Qamariyyah, an Arabic version of her name meaning "of the moon".
 Her portrait by Cristofano dell'Altissimo was entitled Cameria Solimani.
 She was also known as Hanım Sultan, which means "Madam Princess".

 Early life

-Mihrimah was born in Constantinople (Istanbul) in 1522 during the reign of her father, Süleyman the Magnificent.
+Mihrimah was born in Constantinople (Istanbul) between September and November 1522 during the reign of her father, Suleiman the Magnificent.
 Her mother was Hürrem Sultan, an Orthodox priest's daughter, who was the Sultan's concubine but was freed in 1533 or 1534 and became Suleyman's legal wife.
-Mihrimah had five brothers: Şehzade Mehmed, Şehzade Abdullah, who died at the age of three, Şehzade Selim (the future Selim II), Şehzade Bayezid, and Şehzade Cihangir.
+Mihrimah had five full brothers: Şehzade Mehmed, Şehzade Selim (the future Selim II), Şehzade Abdullah, who died at the age of three, Şehzade Bayezid, and Şehzade Cihangir.
 Well-educated and disciplined, she was also sophisticated, eloquent and well-read.